Industrial Design MFA

 AccreditationNational Association of Schools of Art & Design.

-Equipment & FacilitiesComputer graphics labs offer students hands-on design experience using Macintosh, and Windows platforms.
-Software includes Adobe Creative Suite (Illustrator, Photoshop, Flash, InDesign), SolidWorks, Alias, Rhinoceros and AutoDesk Maya.
+Equipment & FacilitiesComputer labs offer students hands-on design experience using Macintosh and Windows platforms.
+Software includes Adobe Creative Suite (Illustrator, Photoshop, Flash, InDesign), SolidWorks, Rhinoceros and AutoDesk Fusion 360.
 Design courses are conducted in large studio spaces adjacent to a well-equipped model making shop.
+Students have access to a variety of maker-space facilities within the College of Art and Design that include 3D printing, stereo lithography, CNC and laser cutting.

 Job TitlesIndustrial Designer, Product Designer